Volleyball Rules - 4v4

 A ball that strikes the ceiling is still considered playable, as long as it remains on the side of the team that last played the ball and is legally played by the same team.

-A ball that strikes a basketball backboard and/or hoop will be replayed, provided a player is in reasonable position to play the ball.
+A ball that strikes a basketball backboard and/or hoop will be replayed, provided the officials judge a player is in reasonable position to play the ball.

 If a ball from another court comes into the field of play, the official will immediately stop play and signal a replay.